 Fortunately, there was plenty of laughter on the tour too.
 When discussing a particular religious denomination and the love for drink in Charleston, he remarked “when two are more gathered, there’s always a fifth.”

 Pretty Pops of Blooms on Stucco Homes

 We enjoyed a delicious casual lunch at Charleston Crab House.

-Here’s a Great Pick: Double Tree Hilton in North Charleston
+We Stayed Off the Beaten Path: Double Tree Hilton in North Charleston

 Our vacation was spur of the moment when my husband’s schedule unexpectedly opened up so we winged it.
 No fancy hotels or quaint downtown airbnb for us, and we held all of our plans loosely.

 We stayed at the Double Tree Hilton in North Charleston, and it turned out to be a great pick!

 Hotel details: 5264 International Blvd, North Charleston, SC 843.576.0300.

 I much prefer staying at a quieter property with trees outside my windows, not rowdy tourists.

 Trees and immaculate grout?
 Check, check.